Overview

 You will only have to stay in hospital if MRSA causes an infection that needs hospital treatment.

-If you need to continue treatment when you leave hospital, your nurse, or the infection control nurse, will tell you about any special precautions you need to take.
+If you need to continue treatment when you leave hospital, your clinical team will tell you about any special precautions you need to take.

 Getting MRSA again

-Sometimes MRSA is not completely removed by treatment, and might come back.
+Sometimes MRSA is not completely removed by treatment, and can come back.

-To stop this from happening, you should have a high standard of personal hygiene.
+To help stop this from happening, you should have a high standard of personal hygiene.
 You should:

 If you are admitted to any hospital in the future, you should tell the staff that you have had MRSA.

-You will need to be tested to make sure the MRSA has gone before you have any procedures or operations.
+You'll need to be tested before you have any procedures or operations.